chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 `pgn-extract -Tbchastitywhiterose -Tr0-1 lichess_chastitywhiterose.pgn -ochastitywhiterose_black_wins_lichess.pgn --checkmate`

 I have said for years that only games ending in a checkmate are reliable information.
-If you opponent timed out because they fell asleep or got distracted, that doesn't really feel like a win does it?
+If your opponent timed out because they fell asleep or got distracted, that doesn't really feel like a win, does it?

 ## ChessX

 The best currently available free and open source Chess database management program is [ChessX](https://chessx.sourceforge.io/).
 It allows you to open a pgn file and actually play through all the games with a graphical user interface.
 This is the best way to analyze your games and see visually where you made the mistakes.
-I have not full explored everything that the program can do but I read that it also has filtering capabilities similar to what you could have done with pgn-extract which I previously mentioned.
+I have not fully explored everything that the program can do but I read that it also has filtering capabilities similar to what you could have done with pgn-extract which I previously mentioned.

 ### Possible Updates